maugenst/zip-a-folder/README.md

 To keep the existing api stable the 2nd parameter (targetFilePath) can now be either undefined or an empty string.

-ATTENTION: customWritestreams cannot be checked.
-So it is up to the user to check on non existing target folders or if the targetfolder equals to the sourcefolder (which leads to a circularity).
+ATTENTION: `customWriteStream` is not checked.
+So it is up to the user to check on non-existing target folders or if the targetfolder equals to the sourcefolder (ending up in circularity).

 ```js
 import { zip, COMPRESSION_LEVEL } from 'zip-a-folder';